johannchopin/restapify/docs/README.md

 ```

 ### Route's variables
 You can define some variables in your routes by using squared brackets.
-It works on a filename but also on directories name:
+It works on a filename but also on directory name:

 ```
 📂 api